-The Spaghet filament line from TH3D is our curated collection of awesome and unique filaments that we've found.
+The Spaghet filament line from TH3D is our curated collection of awesome and unique filaments that we’ve found from other manufacturers overseas that meet our rigorous QC standards.
 No more hunting around random websites hoping to get something that prints well.
-We've tested all the filaments to ensure quality and test samples from all new batches that we get.
+We’ve tested all the filaments to ensure quality and test samples from all new batches that we get.
 This means you get awesome filament that prints amazing every time.
-Every filament has REAL pictures of the filament spool and a test print that was taken here by us.
+Every filament has REAL pictures of the filament spool and most have a test print to show you exactly what you get.

 We hope you enjoy our filaments and can’t wait to see the awesome prints you make with them!

 Bambu AMS Compatibility: Both our plastic and cardboard spools work with the Bambu AMS